 How Much Should You Save for a Down Payment?

-So the best place to start is by familiarizing yourself with the different types of home loans.
+A 20% down payment is ideal, but there are ways around it if that’s more than you can afford.
+The best place to start is by familiarizing yourself with the different types of home loans and the requirements for each.
 This will help you determine what is the best option for you.

-A conventional mortgage isn’t insured or backed by the government, and it usually requires a down payment between 3% and 20%.
+A conventional mortgage isn’t insured or backed by the government, and it usually requires a down payment of at least 5%, although special programs let lower-income borrowers buy with as little as 3% down.
 However, if you put down less than 20%, you’ll be required to purchase private mortgage insurance.

 The Federal Housing Administration has been helping borrowers secure low-cost mortgages since 1934.
 An FHA mortgage comes with low down payment requirements, low closing costs and relaxed credit requirements.